-1. presence of ampicillin selection allows only cells with plasmids to grow (and the rare transformed cell from the non-selective plates cannot be seen) 2. pGRN does not behave the same in two strains.
+1. ask the students to share their data and learn from others who have also run this experiment, using the BioBuilder "share your data" link that's [here](#).
+2. presence of ampicillin selection allows only cells with plasmids to grow (and the rare transformed cell from the non-selective plates cannot be seen) 3. pGRN does not behave the same in two strains.
 Explanation may be lon protease that is naturally missing in B-type strains such at strain 4-2.
 This may allow for greater concentration of protein to accumulate in 4-2 than 4-1.
-3. pPRL is not tolerated in B-type strain and so no colonies are found when transformed into strain 4-2.
+4. pPRL is not tolerated in B-type strain and so no colonies are found when transformed into strain 4-2.
 Students are likely to think they've made a mistake but in fact, the lack of colonies may actually be due to higher expression level in this strain than in the K-type strain like 4-1.
 If these plates are allowed to incubate for longer, then white colonies may appear.
 These are cells that have either mutated so presumably no longer express this protein-generating device or may be cells that are growing because of degradation of the ampicillin in the plates.

-4. The transformation efficiency is generally higher into strain 4-1 than strain 4-2.
+5. The transformation efficiency is generally higher into strain 4-1 than strain 4-2.
 This may be due to the clumpiness of 4-2 when it is resuspended in TB.
 The students can best see this difference by comparing the pGRN numbers into 4-1 and 4-2.
 Since the same DNA was used into both strains, the different # of colonies is a reflection of strain differences.
 This should also tip them off that the difference seen with pPRL is not just a "mistake"--and if you have several teams of students do this experiment, they can't all have made that "mistake."